 Dr Stockmann dogmatically asserts that the water supply is “absolutely dangerous” but the previous year only a few people were taken ill from among presumably hundreds or thousands who visited the baths.
 It is hardly surprising that the townspeople were unconvinced by his report.
 He used scientific jargon likely to be unfamiliar to them.
 Stockmann made no attempt to translate his findings to them or to quantify the true nature of the danger.
 And common sense must have suggested to them that the waters couldn’t be that dangerous – only a few people had been affected and – so far as we know – no-one died.
 In fact, for all we, or Stockmann, knew, the few who became ill might well have been infected before leaving home as he had originally assumed.

 So Stockmann’s dogmatic absolutism in the name of science must have seemed an over-reaction to his fellow townspeople, especially when so much was at stake.
-At the very least, Stockmann’s lab report should have been treated as reason for more detailed analysis, further research backed by a cautious approach – not good reason for pressing the panic button, ruining the town and its livelihood.
+At the very least, Stockmann’s lab report should have been treated as reason for more detailed analysis, further research backed by a cautious approach – not good reason for pressing the panic button, bringing certain ruin on the town and its livelihood.

 The fact that Stockmann – and presumably Ibsen –take it for granted that a lab report from a medical doctor should be received by the community as holy writ that cannot conceivably be challenged is another aspect of the nineteenth century love affair of intellectuals with all things scientific as representing absolute truth.
 In reality, had the fictional Dr Stockmann researched his subject more thoroughly he would have discovered that as long ago as 1850, Dr John Snow had used chlorine to disinfect the water supply to combat the famous London cholera epidemic.
 Chlorination would have been a remedy that was quick, effective, and relatively cheap to implement.